-In life mistakes happen.
-When it comes to the investment world, mistakes also happen.
-It could happen because you bought the expensive hottest stock in the market.
+Investment mistakes are common among even the most successful investors.
+It could happen because you bought the expensive hottest stock on the market.
 Or you underestimate the possibility of a company going bankrupt.
 The world is changing at such a fast pace that - Decisions are made under future uncertainty.
 Given how difficult it is to predict the future, and how a specific stock will perform.
 It is common for a number of mistakes to happen.
 Peter Lynch once said that to be a successful investor you had to have six winners out of ten.
 His assessment isn’t far from the truth.

-Markets are driven in an emotional way sometimes.
+Markets are sometimes driven by emotions.
 When this happens, overreactions are common.
 You can witness this both in bull and bear markets.
 Not all mistakes are the same, and ultimately it is important to learn as you make mistakes.
 Having stocks that perform badly does not necessarily mean you made a mistake.

 We cannot stress this enough.
 Having an investment plan or strategy is key to great returns.
 By following your pre-defined strategy you will make sure you make fewer mistakes.
 Not only but allows you to organize your portfolio with a goal in mind.
-This way you will avoid decisions that go against your specific goal, portfolio allocation and risk-tolerance.
+This way you will avoid decisions that go against your specific goal, portfolio allocation, risk tolerance, and risk capacity.
 By ensuring you stick to the plan, you will make better investment decisions.
 Preventing speculation and trend following or herd mentality.

 Investors give up on the strategy too easily.
 Most investors do not understand that investing should be long-term and end up giving up on their plan.
 As Paul Samuelson once said:

 It is common for investors to easily become bored while watching their paintings dry.
 Changing direction and plan is frequent among most investors.
 Not only that but they overtrade, and end up paying more commissions.
-This focus on the short-term leads nowhere and only worsens results.
+Thus, short-term focus leads nowhere and only worsens results.
 If you own a stock worth $100 today and that will be worth $500 in 10 years, there is no need to trade in and out of the stock.
 Just stick with it.

 Put emotions on the side

 Do not get emotionally attached to any asset.
-Long term mentality is important, but you also need to book some profits.
+The long-term mentality is important, but you also need to book some profits.
 Sometimes investors do not take any profits and that can also lead to poor performance.
 An unwillingness to pay taxes can also prevent investors from booking profits.
-Trimming some positions can be a very viable option.
+Thus, trimming some positions can be a very viable option.

 In our fast interconnected world, we all get instant news.
-This overflow of tons of information everyday can affect our ability to analyze things.
-Think about how much news on different companies, stock picks and stock advice can you absorb in one day?
+This overflow of tons of information every day can affect our ability to analyze things.
+Think about how much news on different companies, stock picks, and stock advice can you absorb in one day?
 Given the constant update on information we receive daily, investors can easily be confused.
 This leads them to become unsure and indecisive.
 This is never a good sign for the investor and its portfolio.
-Unable to distinguish between information, research material, opinionated material and sales pitches.
-As an investor you can easily feel lost.
-It is important to focus on your individual strategy.
-Avoid getting caught up in all the news.
+Unable to distinguish between information, research material, opinionated material, and sales pitches.
+As an investor, you can easily feel lost.
+It is important to focus on your individual strategy and avoid getting caught up in all the news.

 The market is expensive and will remain so for some time.
 There are plenty of hot stocks in different sectors that are way overpriced.
-Investors oftentimes let their emotions control them.
-And drive stock prices into the air.
+Investors oftentimes let their emotions control them, and drive stock prices into the air.
+This is a common investment mistake.
 Not only that but it is common for some speculators to follow trends and profit from them.
-By buying the most popular securities, investors can often misinterpret the cyclical nature of some markets and some assets.
+Therefore, by buying the most popular securities, investors can often misinterpret the cyclical nature of some markets and some assets.

 When investing we should have a strong long-term focus.
-But in our fast paced world, most people are focused on what is happening now.
-Investors should understand that to obtain big results in the short-term is both difficult and risky.
+It is difficult in our fast-paced world, most people are focused on what is happening now.
+Investors should understand that obtaining big results in the short term is both difficult and risky.
 As we have seen risk and return are completely related.
-To achieve high returns in a short amount of time, is only possible if you have a higher degree of risk.
+To achieve high returns in a short amount of time is only possible if you have a higher degree of risk.
 To avoid any of these mistakes you should focus on your strategy.
-Also make decisions based on your risk appetite.
-Not letting emotions influence your decision making process, is the key to being successful.
+Also, make decisions based on your risk appetite.
+Not letting emotions influence your decision-making process, is the key to being successful.

-There are numerous problems investors face.
+There are numerous problems investors face, including choosing the right broker, you can read more on CFTC brokers.
 We have seen that it is key to remain focused on your plan, and goals.
-That you should not incur in emotional driven decisions that might end up being self-destructive.
+This will help you avoid investment mistakes.
+You should not incur emotionally driven decisions that might end up being self-destructive.
 Investors cannot be shortsighted and should focus instead on looking at the big picture.
 When making any investment decision we should strive to make the best decision we can.